SaiprasadKrishnamurthy/MythsOfConcurrency/README.md

 ##### Pumpkin is a coffee shop startup who wants to be the best in producing quality coffee to their customers

+* They have 2 Baristas (members of staff who prepare coffee).
+They can't afford more as they are a startup you see.

 ###Lets look at their evolution

+* Sequential coffee preparation.
+* Asynchronous coffee preparation.
+* Complete Non-Blocking coffee preparation.

+A Sudden Layoff of a Barista!!

+* Demo the approaches with a single barista.